steveklabnik/rustdoc/README.md

 produce HTML, CSS, and Javascript into the `target\doc` directory.
 Open `target\doc\index.html` to check it out.

+## Purpose
+The current rust-doc tool is a wonderful tool for Rust developers, giving us the ability to write great docs for our code.
+But it has one big downside that it uses the compiler's internals to generate the docs and this inturn makes it difficult to contribute to the docs.
+Essentially, one has to setup the entire compiler toolchain in order to modify/add new features to the tool.
+While we recognize that there are lots of improvements we can do to the rust-doc tool, we first need to make move it to a separate repository and have it achieve feature parity with the current docs.
+Having said that this is not the only purpose of this project and we plan to add more features once the feature parity is achieved.
+Take a look at [The Rustdoc Redux](https://internals.rust-lang.org/t/the-rustdoc-redux/5542) for more about the purpose of this project.

 ## Project structure

 There are three top-level directories that are important: `src` contains the main source